 - 1. Health examinations must be performed by a physician licensed to practice medicine in all of its branches, an advanced practice nurse who has a written collaborative agreement with a collaborating physician authorizing the advanced practice nurse to perform health examinations, or a physician assistant who has been delegated the performance of health examinations by a supervising physician. - 2.
-A diabetes screening must be included as a required part of each health examination; diabetes testing is not required.
+A diabetes screening is a required part of each health examination; diabetes testing is not required. - 3.
+Beginning with the 2017-2018 school year, an age-appropriate developmental screening and an age-appropriate social and emotional screening are required parts of each health examination.
+A student will not be excluded from school due to his or her parent/guardian's failure to obtain a developmental screening or a social and emotional screening.